 The simple answer is yes – heroin can indeed be incredibly addictive.
 In 2016, roughly 626,000 people in the US were known to have a heroin use disorder.
 With that kind of disorder, it essentially means that the individual in question had some serious problems with the drug.
 That can include health problems and dependency, and also lifestyle concerns such as problems with school or work.
 It can also mean trouble sustaining relationships of all kinds.

 Those kinds of negative effects are only put up with by the user because the drug itself is so powerfully addictive.
-It is addiction that causes people to go back to the drug again and again, even when they don’t really want to and they know and can see the negative effects that the drug is having on every aspect of their life.
+It is an addiction that causes people to go back to the drug again and again, even when they don’t really want to and they know and can see the negative effects that the drug is having on every aspect of their life.
 It is for this reason that addiction is often formulated as being a disease of the brain.

 How Does Heroin Addiction Occur?